 Armed with this information to hand, you are ready to create your new campaign.

 Step 1.
-Account Set-up
+Create AdWords Account

 If you already have a Google AdWords account, skip this and move on to the next section.
 Otherwise follow these simple steps:

 - Register a new gmail email address then go to adwords.google.com and click sign-up.
 Ideally you should be using an existing account, preferably one you use to view and administer your Google Analytics account.

 - Choose your language & time zone